A walk through the artistic and architectural wonders of the city centre can be an interesting way to enjoy Milano’s hidden beauty.

 L.O.V.E.
 (Acronym in Italian for "freedom, hate, revenge, eternity"), also known as The Finger, is a 4.6 metres high sculpture (11 including the basement) in Carrara marble, by the famous contemporary artist Maurizio Cattelan.

 The work was placed at the centre of Piazza Affari, in front of the Milano Stock Exchange headquarters.

 The sculpture has become famous for its irony and for its contrast with the place where it is located.
 The work in fact depicts a hand intent on a Roman salute, but with all fingers severed, or depending on interpretation, consumed, except the middle finger.

 Church of San Bernardino alle Ossa and the Ossuary

-A few steps from the Duomo is one of the most curious attractions of Milano, built near the Brolo Hospital, once dedicated to the care of lepers, now destroyed.
+A few steps from the Duomo is one of the most curious attractions in Milano, built near the former Brolo Hospital, once dedicated to the care of lepers and now long destroyed.

 A narrow corridor to the right of the entrance gives access to a small square room where you will find the statue of the Madonna kneeling near the dead Jesus.